adicu/Devfest-Environment-Setup/DevFest Environment Setup.md

 3. Install your packages and dependencies - for example, `pip install Flask`.
 The `Flask` library is now installed only in the `<project_name>` environment, not globally.
 4. Deactivate your virtual environment using `deactivate` when you're done working on your project.

-What if you team up with a friend, and you want them to be able to recreate your development environment?
+__Optionally:__ what if you team up with a friend, and you want them to be able to recreate your development environment?
 They'd have to know the exact names and versions of each package used in your project. `pip` makes this easy by enabling you to "freeze" the current state of the packages used in your project:

 `$ pip freeze > requirements.txt`